iturdikulov/notes/research/Python.md

 # Here is a prefilled dictionary
 filled_dict = {"one": 1, "two": 2, "three": 3}

-# Note keys for dictionaries have to be ==immutable== types.
-This is to
+# Note keys for dictionaries have to be immutable types.
+This is to ensure that
-# ensure that the key can be converted to a constant hash value for quick
+# the key can be converted to a constant hash value for quick look-ups.
-# look-ups.
-Immutable types include ints, floats, strings, tuples.
+# Immutable types include ints, floats, strings, tuples.
 invalid_dict = {[1,2,3]: "123"}  # => Yield a TypeError: unhashable type: 'list'
 valid_dict = {(1,2,3):[1,2,3]}   # Values can be of any type, however.